 What does responsible marketing mean for B2B?

 Responsible marketing is much more than just another buzzword.
 It’s a mentality.
-Marketers looking to smash target and drive revenue must fully embrace responsible marketing to succeed.
+Marketers looking to smash targets and drive revenue must fully embrace responsible marketing.

 Responsible marketing for B2B

 B2B responsible marketing involves promoting products and services ethically and transparently to other businesses.
 You need to understand the needs and values of your target audience.
 In addition, you should use accurate messaging, protect customer data, privacy, and stick to industry regulations and standards.

 No matter the industry or vertical, customers want to be treated fairly, uniquely, and with respect.
 In fact, more so in B2B than in any other sector.